How we are responding to the equalities act, including our workforce profile and gender pay gap information.

-The government has set a target for all public sector employers in England with at least 250 employees, to employ an average 2.3% of their staff headcount as new apprentice starts between 1 April 2017 and March 2021.
+The government set a target for all public sector employers in England with at least 250 employees, to employ an average 2.3% of their staff headcount as new apprentice starts between 1 April 2017 and March 2022.
 Rushmoor Borough Council was one of only 30 councils to achieve this target.

-Below is the summary of the information we will send to the Department of Education for 2021/22.
+Below is the summary of the information for the Department of Education for 2022/23.

 |Number of employees on 31 March 2022

 |Number of employees on 31 March 2023

 |Number of new employees who started work between 1 April 2022 and 31 March 2023

 |Number of new apprentices between 1 April 2022 to 31 March 2023 (includes both new hires and existing employees who started an apprenticeship)